Dr. Dirk Lehnick

 After working as a lecturer and Senior Fellow at the University of Goettingen’s Institute of Statistics and Econometrics, he moved into the commercial pharmaceutical industry.
 Since 2003, Dirk Lehnick has led Biostatistics and Data Science departments in CROs (Contract Research Organisations) and has been involved in many drug development programmes for originators/innovators, biosimilars (special interest) and generics as well as in the development of medical devices.
 He managed and supervised multinational teams of statisticians, pharmacokineticists, and data analysis staff, focusing on both, Early Stage (Phase I/IIa) and Late Stage (Phase II-IV) Development.
 Projects were covering all major therapeutic areas including cardiology, central nervous system (CNS), oncology, diabetes, endocrinology, gastroenterology, rheumatology, dermatology, women’s health, and respiratory diseases.
 He successfully acted as the client’s key contact, coordinating functions within and across departments to guarantee statistical and pharmacokinetic analyses according to timelines, regulatory guidelines, highest quality standards and client-specific requirements.
 Relying on his experience in a wide range of clinical studies and statistical methods, many clients also used to ask him for consulting regarding development programs, study design, health authorities, and a spectrum of topics that was much broader than just statistical and data-related aspects.

-In April 2017, Dirk joined the Department of Health Sciences and Health Policy at the University of Lucerne in order to support the further development of the Clinical Trial Unit Central Switzerland (CTU-CS).
+Dirk is working at the Faculty of Health Sciences and Medicine at the University of Lucerne in order to support the further development of the Clinical Trial Unit Central Switzerland (CTU-CS).
 In his role as Head Biostatistics and Methodology, Dirk hopes to be able to contribute his experience from both, the academic as well as the contract research environment.

 The most fascinating experiences in my research career used to come from opportunities to work on solutions and decisions within inter-disciplinary teams.